rosen-bridge/rcs/rcs-003/README.md

 These updates are required in the Rosen App (located at `app/rosen`):

 - Add the new network package to the `package.json` file
-- Add a new directory to `app/_networks`, named after the new network key.
+- Add a new directory to `app/networks`, named after the new network key.
 Three files should be included: `client.ts`, `index.ts` and `server.ts`.
 The `client.ts` file should export a new instance of the network defined in `@rosen-network/NEW_NETWORK_KEY`.
 The `index.ts` file should simply re-export the `client.ts`.
 The `server.ts` file should export the server actions that need to be used in the network constructor within the `client.ts` file
-- Implement a function to fetch the chain current height in `app/_actions/calculateFee.ts`
 - Add network API env var to the `.env.example`
-- Import the client instance in the `app/_networks/index.ts` file
+- Import the client instance in the `app/networks/index.ts` file

 #### Asset Calculator
 The new chain logic should be added to the `@rosen-ui/asset-calculator` (located at `packages/asset-calculator`):